oldham123/cfa_level_iii/_readings/Reading 27 Passive Equity Investing.md

   - **Pooled investments**
     - Open-ended mutual funds and exchange traded funds are examples of this
     - Costs are low, and the fund structure provides convenience for the participating investors
-    - ETFs can usually provide shareholder redemption more cheaply through delivery of actual shares, reducing taxable gains and losses
+    - ETFs can usually provide shareholder redemption more cheaply than open-ended mutual funds, through delivery of actual shares, reducing taxable gains and losses
-    - ETFs also suffer from higher transaction costs and illiquidity
+    - ETFs also suffer from higher transaction costs (due to commissions) and illiquidity in some secondary ETF markets
   - **Derivatives-based strategies**
-    - Derivates can be added to portfolios as an *overlay* to adjust overall risk and return characteristics
+    - Derivatives can be added to portfolios as an *overlay* to adjust overall risk and return characteristics
       - *Completion overlays* restore risk exposure to that of a benchmark
       - *Rebalancing overlays* restore the constitution of the portfolio to match the benchmark
       - *Currency overlays* can increase or reduce currency risk